oslabs-beta/dashport/README.md

 ## deserialize
 - Functionality depends on the server framework that was passed in when instantiating Dashport.
 - deserialize is an async middleware function that checks if a session exists.
 If a session exists, it checks if the session IDs match.
 If they do, it will execute the first deserializer added by the developer and store the user information for the next middleware to use.
-In Oak, the user information is stored on **ctx.locals**.
+In Oak, if the deserialization is successful, the user information is stored on **ctx.locals**.
+If the deserialization is not successful, an Error will be stored on **ctx.locals**.
 ```
 router.get('/user-favorites',
   dashport.deserialize,